Terry Sanford: Concurrent political activities

 Some media response was positive, but the press was generally skeptical of Sanford's candidacy.
 He struggled to gain media attention, and ran on a platform of eliminating tax loopholes for rich people, establishing price controls on food, increasing Social Security payments by 25 percent, supporting equal rights for women, creating a national health insurance plan, and devolution of power from the federal government to the states.
 While focusing most of his efforts on North Carolina, he also built a small national campaign organization.
 One poll showed Wallace in first place in North Carolina with 33 percent of the vote and Sanford with 28 percent; the latter was encouraged, but anxious that Congresswoman Shirley Chisholm would draw away black voters he needed to overcome Wallace.
 On the night before the election, he conducted a television appearance where voters asked him questions about his platform.
 Responding to a question about the seriousness of his candidacy for the presidency or if he was seeking a position to bargain for another office, he said, "I'd rather be president of Duke University than vice president and furthermore I'd rather be unemployed than be in the cabinet."

-Wallace won the North Carolina with over 40 percent of the total, securing 408,000 votes.
+Wallace won North Carolina with over 40 percent of the total, securing 408,000 votes.
 Sanford received 304,000, while Chisholm got 61,000.
 Sanford's friend Sam Poole said that the loss "was really a very low point in his life."
 Despite the setback, he decided to continue his campaign to the convention in Miami.
 He managed only a fifth-place finish with 77.5 delegate votes.
 Undeterred, Sanford began preparations two years later for a run for the 1976 Democratic presidential nomination.
 Announcing his candidacy on June 1, 1975, he juggled campaign appearances with his obligations as president of Duke.
 While campaigning in Massachusetts, he suffered sharp pains and was diagnosed with a heart murmur.
 On January 25, Sanford withdrew from the primaries, the first Democrat to do so that year.
 He was left near bankruptcy by his abortive candidacy, though his friend Paul Vick later assisted him in managing his finances and recouping some of his wealth.
 He thereafter refocused his time on running the university, and in 1977 he rejected President Jimmy Carter's offer to appoint him United States Ambassador to France.
 After retiring as president of Duke University, Sanford made an unsuccessful run for chairman of the Democratic National Committee in 1985, losing to Paul G. Kirk by a vote of 203–150.